We often focus our attention on Methylation and not really Demethylation. What is the difference?

 Demethylating nutrients are being used in cancer therapy due to the fact that there is DNA hypermethylation occurring within cancer cells.

-Remember that cancer is a condition of both hyper- and hypo-methylation.
+However, cancer is a condition that involves the processes of both hyper- and hypo-methylation.